Welcome to today's edition of the Rush 24-7 podcast.

 In fact, folks, the lesson of the world would seem to be just the opposite.

-Regimes that are willing to shoot their citizens don't seem to have any trouble holding on to power.
+Regimes that are willing to shoot people, regimes that are willing to shoot their citizens, don't seem to have any trouble holding on to power.

-Now I see Snerdley in there grimacing, because he thinks I'm off on a tangent or a path that few will comprehend.
+Now, I see Snerdley in there grimacing because he thinks I'm off on a tangent or a path that few will comprehend.

-Now, shooting people we don't ever envision happening here, and in fact, people do not hold on to power indefinitely in this country.
+And in fact, people do not hold on to power indefinitely in this country.

 If you're president after eight years, you're gone unless you start shooting people.

-Is my Point.
+Is my point.

 You do not hold on to power.

-You constitutionally have to scram, you have to get out of there.
+You have to get out of there.

-But if an American president ever started shooting people or ordering people shot, I I dare say he would survive beyond the eight years.
+But if an American president ever started shooting people or ordering people shot, I dare say he would survive beyond the eight years.

 I don't know how much longer after that he would survive, but this is just not right.